Tag: righteousness

 ※Prayer※

 , only you can transform us from bad trees to good.
-We give you permission and we for your aid to become good trees producing good fruit beyond measure.
+We you permission and we for your aid to become good trees producing good fruit beyond measure.
 Amen.

 • Skies and Hearts Aflame